 - Finally, we have semi-automation as a middle ground.
 This is a more favourable and acceptable method to extract and structure data.
 Most of the time, we start with automation followed by manual curation, enabling us to infuse context and train systems more efficiently.
 This further allows us to verify or validate the data to transform it into a machine-readable format.

-Question: Having discussed digitization as the preliminary part of the data journey; can you walk us through the final part of the story, data analytics?
-Where does artificial intelligence come into the conversation?
+Question: Having discussed digitization as the preliminary part of the data journey; Where does artificial intelligence come into the journey?

 - AI is any program that can sense, reason, act and adapt- could be IoT, robotics or data analytics.